crazko/romanvesely.com/site/_posts/2019/2019-05-06-browser-search.md

 In a hurry, I type `npm cli options` in the address bar and get ["0 packages found"](https://www.npmjs.com/search?q=cli%20options) as a result.
 Huh?
 That's because I set `npm` keyword to search in the npm package database.
 To overcome this behavior I need to use `g npm cli options` to tell the browser to use Google as a search engine.

 That's definitely not the end of the world, but it can be confusing sometimes.
+It may be solved with choosing different keywords, it's up to your preferences!

 <div class="tip" markdown="1">
 Do you have any other interesting use cases?